 Quartz countertops are the most durable solid surface you can buy today.
 They are nearly indestructible and significantly stronger than granite countertops and are less prone to chipping and cracking.

 Quartz is naturally scratch resistant, but not scratch-proof.
 There are only three natural stones harder than quartz – diamond, sapphire and topaz.
 Quartz countertops are resistant to kitchen cutlery and can only be damaged if an extreme amount of weight and force is applied.

-Quartz countertops – porosity
+Quartz countertops porosity

 Quartz countertops are a non-porous surface.
 This means quartz will not absorb water or other fluids.
 Being non-porous is the biggest advantage of quartz counters when compared to other natural stone counter materials.

 No sealing necessary: Granite countertops require a sealer to be applied after installation and reapplied regularly to prevent staining.
 Sealing is not needed for quartz countertops because it is non-porous.
 Quartz is relatively maintenance free when compared to others countertop materials.

 Resistant to bacteria: Growth of bacteria happens when moisture and food penetrates a surface.
-You will not have to worry about this occurring on your new quartz counters.
-Since quartz in non-porous bacteria will not grow on it.
+You will not have to worry about this occurring on your new quartz countertops.
+Since quartz in non-porous, bacteria will not grow on it.
 In fact, NSF International has certified quartz countertops as a safe surface for food preparation.
 Resistant to staining: Quartz counters will not stain from common kitchen liquids, such as coffee, tea or lemon juice.
 Granite and other countertop materials will stain if not properly maintained or sealed.